cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

 ### Adding the Configuration Fetched Handler

-The **Configuration Fetched Handler** provides a mechanism to alert the CloudBees Feature Flags SDK when an updated configuration, from local storage or via an asynchronous network call, has loaded.
-It allows us to control what happens whenever a new configuration is fetched, and can be useful for troubleshooting by logging the `fetchedResults`.
+The **Configuration Fetched Handler** provides a mechanism to alert the CloudBees Feature Flags SDK in your application when an updated configuration, from local storage or via an asynchronous network call, has loaded.
+It allows us to control what happens when a new configuration is fetched, and can be used for troubleshooting by logging the `fetchedResults`.
 To apply the changes for client-side feature flags from the new configuration, an action (like a page refresh) has to take place.

 1. In Github, navigate to the root directory of the `microblog-frontend` repository on the `development` branch.
 2. Open the `flags.js` file (navigating to `src/utils/flags.js`), and select the pencil icon to edit the file.